Sittişah Hatun: Wedding

 Later the same matron, this time accompanied by Saruca Pasha, the Sultan's favoured adviser in family matters, returned to the court of Elbistan to bring the chosen bride home to Rumelia.
 The most distinguished nobles of the land escorted the young girl across the mountains to the former Ottoman capital of Bursa, where the judges, the ülema and the sheikhs of the religious orders came to meet her in solemn procession and then onward across the Dardanelles.
 At the news the cortege was approaching, Murad sent out the grandees of the realm from Edirne to meet his future daughter-in-law, who continued on the Sultan's residence with her imposing retinue.

 The wedding took place on 15 December 1449 at Edirne and was celebrated with a great pomp for three months.
 Popular festivities of all sorts and poetry contests contributed to the rejoicings.
 The bridegroom, who had not been consulted on the choice of his bride, returned with her to Manisa immediately after the celebration.
-The marriage is seem to have childless and not very happy.
+The marriage seems to have been childless and not very happy.
 Apparently, the whole arrangement was not to Mehmed's liking.

 She was the last woman to legally marry an Ottoman sultan until the marriage between Suleiman the Magnificent and Hürrem Sultan in 1533/1534.

 Due to their shared middle name, Sittişah is sometimes confused with Gülbahar Mükrime Hatun, another consort of Mehmed and mother of his successor Bayezid II.

 After the accession to the throne of Bayezid II, son of Mehmed II, one of her nieces, Ayşe Hatun, daughter of her brother, became one of his consorts.
 As for Sittişah, also Ayşe was confused or exchanged and finally "merged" with Gülbahar Hatun, mother of Selim I, who for a long time was instead considered to be Ayşe's own son.